Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-The Excel Portfolio Add-in written with Vue.js and TypeScript is complete.
-You should follow the steps to [Side-load and Test the Office add-in](#SideLoadTestAddins).
+The Excel Portfolio add-in written with Vue.js and TypeScript is now complete.
+Follow the steps to [Side-load and Test the Office add-in](#SideLoadTestAddins).

 <a name="SideLoadTestAddins"></a>